Welcome to the Market!

-Rochester's Public Market has served the community since 1905.
-Bargains abound Tuesday, Thursday and Saturday, 52 weeks a year.
-Local vendors offer their fresh produce, ethnic delicacies, specialty items, and so much more.
-In addition, an array of independent local businesses are anchored on Market grounds and in the surrounding Market District.
+Rochester's City-run Public Market has served the community at its 280 N. Union Street site since 1905.
+Bargains and local goodness abound Tuesday, Thursday and Saturday, 52 weeks a year.
+Vendors--over 300 on Saturdays!--offer fresh produce, ethnic delicacies, specialty items, general merchandise, and so much more.
+In addition, an array of independent local businesses--cafes, food stands, coffee shops, florists, specialty food purveyors, breweries, and more--can be found on Market grounds and in the surrounding Market District.

 Days and Hours of Operation